Africa–China economic relations: Economic acceleration (1980 to the present)

 As China awakened from its decades-old period of semi-isolation, the country was boosted by internal reforms, growing Taiwanese and foreign investments, and the dramatic expansion of its workforce.
 China once more turned toward Africa, now looking to the continent both a source of key resources and as a market for its low-cost consumer goods.

 Writer R. Marchal identifies two key events in Sino-African relations.
-First, the Tian'anmen protests in 1989; the spectacle consolidated opposition to what was perceived as the PRC's violent oppression of demonstrators.
+First, the 1989 Tiananmen Square protests and massacre; the spectacle consolidated opposition to what was perceived as the PRC's violent oppression of demonstrators.
 Economically developed nations threatened to enforce economic sanctions, while African countries kept silent, either to conceal their own harsh policies or to further their ties with China.
 Indeed, that was the results as China's strengthened its cooperation with African states.
-The growing alliance between China and Africa was more and more needed for both sides.
+The growing alliance between China and Africa was largely needed for both sides.
 China's growing industry resulted in a rapidly expanding and seemingly inexhaustible demand for resources.
 Meanwhile, in the relative calm ushered in by the end of the cold war, concerns about human rights issues in China, furthered isolated the mix of rogue and pariah states.

 In 1995, Jiang Zemin pushed the pace of economic growth even faster.
 Under his leadership, China pursued broad reforms with confidence.
-Zemin declared to Chinese entrepreneurs, "Go out" (走出去 Zǒu chūqū), encouraging businessmen to enter world markets In the late 1990s, Chinese bids were heavily supported by the government and local embassies, with government-owned Exim Bank of China providing needed finances at low rates.
+Zemin declared to Chinese entrepreneurs, "Go out" (走出去 Zǒu chū qù), encouraging businessmen to enter world markets In the late 1990s, Chinese bids were heavily supported by the government and local embassies, with government-owned Exim Bank of China providing needed finances at low rates.
 The advantages provided by the PRC allowed Chinese enterprises to win many bids on the world market.